 - Come to the Pitch Slam prepared to answer questions about your pitch, as editors who like your idea may ask to speak with you about it afterward.

 - Don’t forget that plenty of editors will be coming to NASW and you’ll have an opportunity to make their acquaintance.
 Stalking editors is an art form; here’s some advice that Nature features editor Brendan Maher gave last April, on an AHCJ panel designed to give writers an insight into the pitching process.

 - Read pitch advice from four writers and editors who contributed to our first installment of Ask TON.
 Journalist and author Maryn McKenna summarizes the essence of a good pitch with this advice: It is not enough to have a topic.
 A topic is not a story.
 Topic + news, or + characters and narrative arc, make a story.

 - McKenna’s advice on a short version of your pitch is also timely: Why this, why now, why you?

-- Finally, to see examples of how good pitches are structured, check out the TON Pitch Database, which contains dozens of successful pitches.
+- Finally, to see examples of how good pitches are structured, check out the TON Pitch Database, which contains dozens of successful news and feature pitches.